The Advantages of a Random Drug Testing

 - No bias is involved in choosing who will be tested; all employees stand an equal chance of being chosen.

-- Because employees might be randomly selected at any interval, they won’t be able to game the system.
-Just because an individual was randomly selected for a drug test today, doesn’t mean they will automatically be excluded from testing in the near future or even on back-to-back testing occasions.
+- Because employees are randomly selected at any interval, they are not able to game the system.
+For example, someone randomly selected for a drug test today, may or may not be selected for the next test.

 Random Drug Testing: An Integral Part of a Bigger Picture